w3f/polkadot-deployer/README.md

 }
 ```

+These are the fields you can use:

+* `name`: unique string to distinguish your deployment in subsequent commands.

+* `type`: either local or remote, currently only `local` implemented.

+* `nodes`: number of validators of the network, an integer between 2 and 20.

 You can also omit the `--config` option the tool will launch a wizard utility to
 get the deployment details.